 Heathrow airport: security

-Back in July when we travelled to Crete, it took us about 25 minutes to get through security, a process that usually takes 10 minutes.
+Back in July when we traveled to Crete, it took us about 25 minutes to get through security, a process that usually takes 10 minutes.
 This time around, it took us about five minutes which was welcomed because we needed to make up the time that it took us to check-in.

 Heathrow airport: airline lounge